Hatfield Woodhouse Primary School re-accredited their PSQM Quality mark in 2022.

-- Children and young people come to school without the fear of being bullied.
+- Children and young people can come to school without the fear of being bullied.

 - Staff members respond to all aspects of bullying behaviour with confidence.

-- Parents are confident that they know who to approach about bullying and that it is dealt with efficiently and effectively.
+- Parents can be confident that they know who to approach about bullying and that it is dealt with efficiently and effectively.